Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 Day_of_Week5: Estimate = -5.19269, Std.
 Error = 1.44420, t value = -3.596, Pr(>|t|) = 0.001928, statistically significant with a negative effect.
 Day_of_Week6: Estimate = -8.29014, Std.
 Error = 1.63449, t value = -5.072, Pr(>|t|) = 6.77e-05, statistically significant with a strong negative effect.**

-### Checking the linear model conditions to see if they are met using the diagnostic plot:"**
+Checking the linear model conditions to see if they are met using the diagnostic plot:
 ```{r}
 par(mfrow = c(2,2), oma = c(0,0,2,0))
 plot(model1_2020, pch = 16, sub.caption = "")